o1-labs/rfcs/0008-zkvk-keccak-round.md

 > * 512 bits capacity ($c$)
 > * 1088 length bit rate ($r := b - c$)
 > * 24 rounds of permutation

+This section focuses on the actual changes for the proposed gadget.

 ### Bitwise-sparse representation